A Bootstrap Multigrid Eigensolver: Introduction

-Though two-grid methods do provide improvements when compared to single-grid methods, such as the Arnoldi algorithm in terms of their computational complexity, they have two main drawbacks in practice.
-First, two-grid methods are generally not optimal as the mesh spacing goes to zero since the coarse eigen-problem needs to be solved to a high accuracy.
-Second, to resolve eigenpairs corresponding to large eigenvalues in the discrete spectra, the coarse mesh used in the two-grid method must be fine enough to capture these oscillatory modes.
-In practice, we observe a ``loss of spectra'' phenomena for the two-grid methods when the coarse mesh is not fine enough.
-This issue is overcome in the proposed algorithm by using a bootstrap multilevel approach from~\cite{BAMG2010}.
-We note in addition that, these two-grid eigensolvers require solving a linear source problem on the fine mesh that is indefinite so that using optimal solvers such as multigrid can become problematic.
-As we show numerically in this paper, it is not necessary to solve this indefinite problem directly and a few sweeps of an iterative solver suffices to obtain an optimal multigrid algorithm.
+Though two-grid methods do provide significant improvements when compared with single-grid methods (such as the Arnoldi algorithm) in terms of their computational complexity, they too have drawbacks in practice.
+First, two-grid methods are generally not optimal since the mesh spacing tends to zero even for the coarse eigenvalue problem, which needs to be solved with high accuracy.
+For example, in order to resolve eigenpairs corresponding to large eigenvalues in the discrete spectra for our model problem, the coarse mesh used in the two-grid method must be fine enough to capture these oscillatory modes.
+In practice, we observe a ``loss of spectra'' phenomenon when using two-grid methods where the coarse mesh is not fine enough.
+This issue is overcome in our proposed BAMG algorithm by using the idea to enrich the coarse space as in~\cite{BAMG2010} and as discussed above.
+We note in addition that, these two-grid eigensolvers often require solving a linear source problem on the fine mesh that is indefinite so that using optimal solvers such as multigrid can become problematic.
+As we show numerically in this paper, it is not necessary to solve this indefinite problem directly, and a few sweeps of an iterative solver suffice to obtain an almost optimal multigrid algorithm.
 In fact, for certain cases, we show that the shift can be moved to the right hand side using an interpolated coarse approximation to the eigenfunction of interest.

 In~\cite{CaiMandelMcCor97mgeig}, multilevel analogues of the two-grid solvers noted above are developed.
-Specifically, the paper develops multilevel approaches for nearly singular elliptic problems and eigen-problems.
-It should be noted that these methods are able to approximate the components in the eigenspace with small eigenvalues of \eqref{eq:pb-eig-weak} and as presented can't be used to approximate larger eigenpairs.
+Specifically, the paper develops multilevel approaches for nearly singular elliptic problems and eigenvalue problems.
+It should be noted that these methods are able to approximate the components in the eigenspace with small eigenvalues of \eqref{eq:pb-eig-weak} and as presented cannot be used to approximate larger eigenpairs.
 This is because on the coarsest level the corresponding space is defined using standard finite element basis functions, e.g., nodal Lagrange basis, and thus it is not possible to approximate oscillatory functions.